Drum stroke

-Ghost note drumming : features various drum strokes including accented, sixteenth-note subdivision, closed hi-hat, and ghost notes.

 In music, a drum stroke is a movement which produces a single or multiple notes on drums or other percussion instruments such as cymbals.
 There are several types of strokes: five basic single strokes (noted below), double strokes, and other multiple strokes such as triples, quadruples, or buzzes of indeterminate number.

 Basic strokes

 The basic strokes produce a single hit or notes while resulting in different sounds.
 They are produced by different movements.
 While the basic strokes are fundamental sequences, the basic strokes are composed of three positions: up position (maximum height of the wrist), the tap position (minimum height of the wrist), and the rest position (when the wrist is still).
 Each of the basic strokes are a combination of the three positions.